March 18, 2025

 Table of contents

-In this post, we will break down exactly what you need to know about VAT on Shopify fees, as well as show you where to check in your Shopify account to be double sure if you are paying VAT on your Shopify fees or not.
+In this post, we will break down exactly what you need to know about VAT on Shopify fees, as well as show you where to check in your Shopify account to be double sure if you are paying VAT on your Shopify fees or not, and how you can automate the whole process with Link My Books.

 **DISCLAIMER**